redhat-developer/devspaces/dependencies/che-plugin-registry/README.md

 Any .vsix file used in CRW needs to be built from source and have sources published alongside it.
 This is a non-negotiable requirement, and means that .vsix files hosted on OpenVSX or elsewhere are not fit for use in CRW.

 Luckily there is an automatic way to build and publish .vsix files and their sources.
-Please raise a PR against the [codeready-workspaces-vscode-extensions repository](https://github.com/redhat-developer/devspaces-vscode-extensions).
+Please raise a PR against the [devspaces-vscode-extensions repository](https://github.com/redhat-developer/devspaces-vscode-extensions).

 ## Plugin Registry Build Process
 The CRW plugin registry is a fork of the upstream [Che plugin registry](https://github.com/eclipse-che/che-plugin-registry).
 While the build logic to build the actual registry is very similar to upstream, the steps required to actually build + publish the CRW plugin registry images is quite different.